-If you are preparing to attend college, one of the biggest concerns you probably have is how you will pay for your higher education.
+If you are preparing to attend college, chances are one of your biggest concerns is how you will pay for your higher education.

-Thankfully, there’s many options to pay for college, and many families rely on a combination of financial resources to fulfill their education expenses.
-Some students save money throughout their childhood to help with the tuition and fees through savings accounts or Coverdell Education IRAs, but with the average cost for most colleges and universities around $30,000 per year, it’s unlikely to foot the bill without assistance.
+Rest assured, you aren’t alone in this journey.
+Thankfully, there’s several options to help pay for college, and many families rely on a combination of financial resources to fulfill their education expenses.
+Some students save money leading up to college to help with tuition and fees using a savings account or Coverdell Education IRA, but with the average cost for most colleges and universities around $30,000 per year, it’s unlikely to foot the bill without assistance.
 Generally, most students must rely on some sort of financial help either from scholarships, loans or grants.

 In this article, we will cover all of the bases so that you can make a game plan for funding college and go get that degree!

 The first step is to apply for Financial Aid.
-From grants and scholarships to work studies and loans, Financial Aid helps many students and their families across the country afford college and reduce their out-of-pocket costs.
+Ranging from grants to scholarships to work studies and loans, Financial Aid allows for many students and families across the nation to afford college and reduces their out-of-pocket costs.
 Eligible individuals receive funding to cover educational expenses including tuition and fees, room and board, books, and transportation.

 Here are some commonly answered questions on Financial Aid to help you get started:

 Does my family earn too much to be eligible for help?
 Need-based aid isn’t the only financial aid available.
-If your family’s income is too high, you may not qualify for certain aid programs — namely, federal grants.
-But if you want to be considered for other aid, including work-study programs and federal student loans, you still need to fill out the FAFSA.
-Also, you often need to complete the application to qualify for merit scholarships for grades, SAT scores or athletics.
+If your family’s income is higher than the maximum threshold, you may not qualify for certain aid programs — namely, federal grants.
+But if you want to be considered for other aid, including work-study programs and federal student loans, you still need to complete the FAFSA.
+Also, the FAFSA is often needed in order to qualify for merit scholarships for grades, SAT scores or athletics.

 Do I need to apply for Financial aid more than once?
 Yes, you have to submit the FAFSA every year.
 Filling out the FAFSA isn’t a one-time-only event.
 You need to do it every year if you want to be considered for financial aid.